Medicare Drug Coverage Penalty: How the Part D Penalty For Not Enrolling Works

 Medicare Part D Penalty For Late Enrollment

-If you’re not good with equations, don’t worry.
-We have three examples to help you understand how this Part D penalty formula works.
-Once you see the examples, it’ll make more sense.
+We also have three examples to help you better understand how the Part D penalty works.

 Part D Penalty Example #1